“Love will prevail.”— Hildegarde Boylan, (Jenny’s mother.)

 E stands for Euphoria.
 Seek your joy, wherever you can.
 This does NOT mean that you should do exactly as you please without any plan for the future, and sometimes “seeking euphoria” means to make a long-range strategy for coming out and being in the world.
 But whether your joy is about a single afternoon or the rest of your life, it should be your goal.
 And I wish you love upon your journey.

 Dogs.
 Over the course of my life I have owned maybe a dozen— three Dalmatians, a mutt, a chocolate Lab, a Gordon setter, and another mutt I called a “Kennebec Valley Flycatcher.”
-Currently I have two black labs, both of them so old they are really like Grey Labs.
+At present I am down to one dog, a creature so old she is really like a Grey Lab.